HexWuZi-Research/HexWuZi-MCTS/README.md

-# HexWuZi
+# HexWuZi-MCST

 ## Intro

-The basic demo of Monte carlo tree search on Hexgonal WuZi(Five in a Row)
+The basic demo of using Monte carlo tree search to play Hexgonal WuZi(Five in a Row).

 ## Dependency